haitian-jiang/Play-with-Ubuntu/jupyter.md

-getOption('repos')  # see whether the mirros has been changed install.packages(c('repr', 'IRdisplay', 'evaluate', 'crayon', 'pbdZMQ', 'devtools', 'uuid', 'digest')) devtools::install_github('IRkernel/IRkernel') IRkernel::installspec(user = FALSE)  # if you didn't use sudo to install packages, then user=TRUE, and the kernel will be installed in home directory
+getOption('repos')  # see whether the mirros has been changed install.packages(c('repr', 'IRdisplay', 'evaluate', 'crayon', 'pbdZMQ', 'devtools', 'uuid', 'digest')) devtools::install_github('IRkernel/IRkernel') IRkernel::installspec(user = FALSE)  # if you didn't use sudo to install packages, then user=TRUE, and the kernel would be installed in home directory
 ```